awsdocs/amazon-sagemaker-developer-guide/doc_source/notebook-lifecycle-config.md

 Each script has a limit of 16384 characters\.
 The value of the `$PATH` environment variable that is available to both scripts is `/sbin:bin:/usr/sbin:/usr/bin`\.
 View CloudWatch Logs for notebook instance lifecycle configurations in log group `/aws/sagemaker/NotebookInstances` in log stream `[notebook-instance-name]/[LifecycleConfigHook]`\.
 Scripts cannot run for longer than 5 minutes\.
 If a script runs for longer than 5 minutes, it fails and the notebook instance is not created or started\.
+To help decrease the run time of scripts, try the following:
+Cut down on necessary steps\.
+For example, limit which conda environments in which to install large packages\.
+Run tasks in parallel processes\.
+Use the `nohup` command in your script\.

 **To create a lifecycle configuration**